Facebook To Address Pakistans Health Integrity Challenges Online - UrduPoint

 Facebook To Address Pakistan's Health Integrity Challenges Online

+A Facebook delegation has re-affirmed the social media company's commitment to work with the Government of Pakistan to improve health integrity online

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Jan, 2020 ) :A Facebook delegation on Wednesday re-affirmed the social media company's commitment to work with the Government of Pakistan to improve health integrity online.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Jan, 2020 ) :A Facebook delegation has re-affirmed the social media company's commitment to work with the Government of Pakistan to improve health integrity online.

 The delegation assured this during a meeting with Special Assistant to the Prime Minister on Health Dr Zafar Mirza, who highlighted the importance of communicating correct health information online and stressed the need to counter harmful content on social media.